KenoLabs/multi-languages/desc/multi-languages-desc-en.md

 ![Multilang field creation](_assets/multilang-field-creation.jpg)

-As a result, several entity field records will be created – the main one and locale fields in as many languages as there are activated on the ["Multi-Languages Settings"](#module-configuration) page:
+As a result, several entity field records will be created â€“ the main one and locale fields in as many languages as there are activated on the ["Multi-Languages Settings"](#module-configuration) page:

 ![Entity fields](_assets/entity-fields.jpg)